find your perfect postgrad program

 Europe, the cradle of art and culture, is the place where both traditional and cutting-edge forms of art and design coexist in a harmonious unity.
 It is the place where Picasso first changed the face of art, and where contemporary artists and designers such as Damien Hirst continue to change humanity’s visual identity.
 Furthermore, European cities such as London, Paris and Berlin are amongst the world’s art capitals — places where some of the most ambitious artists and designers exchange their ideas and inspire each other to produce highly imaginative creations.

 Traditionally, the term “art” referred to painting, drawing, and sculpture, and this is immediately apparent upon entry to any of Europe’s famous art museums such as the National Gallery in London or the Louvre in Paris.
-However, nowadays the concept of fine arts has been expanded to include various modern forms of art including photography, film, and performing arts (dance, music, and drama).
+However, nowadays the concept of fine arts has been expanded to include various modern forms of art including other visual arts such as photography and film, as well as performing arts – for example dance, music, and drama.
 Nowadays art is so intertwined with the modern world that we can see it on every corner and yet we are unaware of it.
 We take the dynamics of the world given to us by various artistic forms for granted, without realising how dull the world would be without art.Find postgraduate programs in DESIGN

 In order to become a practicing artist or designer, it is highly recommended that you undertake a postgraduate taught degree in your specific area of interest.
 Many universities in the UK and elsewhere in Europe that specialise in art offer MA or MFA (Master of Fine Arts) courses that last 1-2 years.
 These courses are likely to focus on different art disciplines, ranging from painting and sculpture to performance arts, and they include various practical elements aimed to help you develop your own unique artistic style.
 If you are interested in going into a specialised art-related career such as becoming an art curator or art critic, some universities, such as Goldsmiths in London offer high quality MA or MFA degrees in curating and art writing with a practical focus.
 Likewise, there is an increasing number of institutions that offer specialised and practice-based taught masters courses in film production, dance, drama, ceramics, and various other disciplines of art.